-- effects of significant changes in economic, monetary and fiscal policies in the U.S. and abroad including currency fluctuations, inflationary pressures and significant income tax changes; - supply chain disruptions; - a global or regional economic slowdown in any of our market segments; - changes in government policies and regulations affecting the Company or its significant customers; - industrial policies in various countries that favor domestic industries over multinationals or that restrict foreign companies altogether; - new or stricter trade policies and tariffs enacted by countries, such as China, in response to changes in U.S. trade policies and tariffs; - postponement of spending, in response to tighter credit, financial market volatility and other factors; - rapid material escalation of the cost of regulatory compliance and litigation; - difficulties protecting intellectual property; - longer payment cycles; - · credit risks and other challenges in collecting accounts receivable; and - the impact of each of the foregoing on outsourcing and procurement arrangements.
+- effects of significant changes in economic, monetary and fiscal policies in the U.S. and abroad including currency fluctuations, inflationary pressures and significant income tax changes; - supply chain disruptions; - a global or regional economic slowdown in any of our market segments; - changes in government policies and regulations affecting the Company or its significant customers; - industrial policies in various countries that favor domestic industries over multinationals or that restrict foreign companies altogether; - new or stricter trade policies and tariffs enacted by countries, such as China, in response to changes in U.S. trade policies and tariffs; - postponement of spending, in response to tighter credit, financial market volatility and other factors; rapid material escalation of the cost of regulatory compliance and litigation; - difficulties protecting intellectual property; - longer payment cycles; - credit risks and other challenges in collecting accounts receivable; and - the impact of each of the foregoing on outsourcing and procurement arrangements.

-If the Property is not sold prior to the March 29, 2024 Term Loan maturity date, iBio CDMO will not have sufficient funding to pay the Term Loan with Woodforest for which we are a guarantor.
+If the Property is not sold prior to the May 15, 2024 Term Loan maturity date, iBio CDMO will not have sufficient funding to pay the Term Loan with Woodforest for which we are a guarantor and support our operations through the first quarter of Fiscal 2025.

-Although we have listed the Property for sale, we do not currently have a buyer for the Property.
+Although we have listed the Property for sale, we do not currently have a signed contract to sell the Property near or above the outstanding balance under the Term Loan.
 On November 7, 2023, we received written notice from Majestic Realty of its election to terminate the Purchase and Sale Agreement, dated as of September 15, 2023, between Majestic Realty and iBio CDMO LLC, pursuant to which iBio CDMO had agreed to sell to Majestic Realty the Property.
-There can be no assurance that we will find another buyer for the Property or that the sale of the Property will be completed in a timely manner.
-If the Property is not sold prior to the March 29, 2024 maturity date of the Term Loan, we will not have sufficient funds to repay the Term Loan on its maturity date, the outstanding principal balance of which is \$12,654,867 as of February 9, 2024.
-In addition, if a sale of the Facility is not consummated at a price at or above the outstanding balance under the Term Loan we do not expect to have sufficient funds to repay the Term Loan upon its maturity.
+There can be no assurance that we will complete a sale of the Property in a timely manner.
+If the Property is not sold prior to the May 15, 2024 maturity date of the Term Loan, we will not have sufficient funds to repay the Term Loan on its maturity date, the outstanding principal balance of which is \$12.7 million as of March 31, 2024, and have sufficient funds to continue to support our operations through the first quarter of Fiscal 2025.
+In addition, if a sale of the Facility is not consummated at a price near or above the outstanding balance under the Term Loan based upon the current terms of the Term Loan, we will be required to pay the shortfall which could, depending upon such sale price, deplete our cash.
 Our failure to make such payments when due could result in our loss of the Facility.
 Any action to proceed against our assets would likely have a serious disruptive effect on our business operations, especially if the Facility or our other assets were foreclosed upon or our guarantee were enforced.